kaulavinash/cafe-services/README.md

 Exercise 2 – Hot Food

 1. When purchased items include any hot food apply a service charge of 20% to the total bill to a max of £20

+To run the project
+cd  into CafeX
+Run ./mvnw clean install